 Place biscuits on an ungreased baking sheet, close together for soft-sided biscuits or about 1″ apart for crusty-sided biscuits.
 Bake in preheated 400F oven for 18 to 20 minutes.
 Yield: 18 to 20 – 1 3/4″ biscuits.

 I am a wife, grandmother, mother, friend and sister, but most importantly, I am a child of God.
-Jesus is my Lord and my King, the very center of my life.
+Jesus is my Lord and my King, the very centre of my life.
+My husband pastors a church in our beautiful city and I am blessed to be and enjoy being his helper in this.

 I am American by birth and Canadian by choice.
 I make my home with my husband in Manitoba, Canada.